ehabit/mochadick/content/post/spec/items.md

 ##### Davy Jones' Locker

 What lies within this legendary chest remains a mystery.
 It is believed by many whalers that Davy Jones' Kraken defends his locker in the depths of the sea.
 But even if you find it, how will you open it?
-Players must use some kind of cross-mod exploit to break into this chest.
+Players must be clever to break into this chest.

 * * *